biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 ### Overview

-This technical summary provides prospective third party partners ('providers') of  __Fathom's Plans API__ with a brief summary of the data returned from the service along with the technical and data requirements.
+This technical summary provides prospective third party partners ('providers') of  __Fathom's Plans API__ with a brief summary of the type of information returned from the service along with a summary of the minimum technical and data requirements.
 This document is not a substitute for the full API specification.

 ### Daily Plan

 The plans service generates a  __Daily Plan__ for an athlete based on one or both of the following data elements:

 * __Daily Readiness__ - information about the athlete's training plan and pain/soreness for a given day
 * __Post-Workout__ - information about an athlete's workout session along with their Rating of Perceived Exertion (RPE) and pain/soreness following the workout